mstksg/inCode/copy/entries/io-monad-harmful.md

         or something like that.
     *   "What is a word that begins with I and rhymes with 'Bio Monad'?":
         Yes, IO Monad.
+*   **Edit**: So a lot of people seem to be getting the impression that I advocate not using the word "monad" to describe things like "binding" expressions, do blocks, using `(>>=)` with `IO`, etc.  I am not really quite for this.
+I do advise that if you are talking specifically about monadic things, you should say that they are monadic things.
+Hiding things from people isn't going to help anyone and only leads to more confusion, and I think it might get in the way of learning and making important connections.

+    However, what I *am* against is saying "monad" to describe things that are clearly not monadic.
+Like printing a string, or sequencing a bunch of independent actions.

+    In short: use Monad when you are talking about IO's monadic properties;
+    don't use it when you aren't.
+Simple, right?

 [imw]: http://blog.jle.im/entry/inside-my-world-ode-to-functor-and-monad